krzkro4122/uj-ebiznes/README.md

 # E-biznes

-Aggregate repository of all the projects needed for the UJ's e-biznes module.
+Aggregate repository of all projects done as a part of the UJ's e-biznes module.

-<i>There are more README.md files in the specific directories.</i>
+<i>There are more README.md files in specific project's directories.</i>